IT-Systems/zencart-module/README.md

 * The recommended order total modules sort order is: sub-total (lowest), svea invoice fee, shipping, coupon, taxes, store credit, voucher and total.

+## Svea order administration actions
+It is possible to perform basic Svea order administration actions by setting the corresponding order status in the Zen Cart order administration interface.
+The supported Svea administration actions are: Deliver and Cancel invoice and payment plan orders and Credit invoice orders.

+To administrate an order and change its order status, go to admin/customers/orders, select the order and press the "edit" button:

+![Invoice payment settings] (https://github.com/sveawebpay/zencart-module/raw/develop/docs/image/admin_order_list.PNG "Zen Cart admin orders")

+### Deliver invoice or payment plan order
+When an order is marked as delivered by Svea, the invoice or payment plan will be created and delivered to the customer.
+The timing of this should usually correspond with the ordered goods being shipped out from your store to the customer.

+Only orders being delivered in their entirety can be administrated through the Zen Cart interface, if you wish to partially deliver an order you have to administer the order through the Svea administration interface instead.

+To deliver an order, go to the order and select the status corresponding to the payment method Auto Deliver setting from the Status dropdown menu (here: "Delivered [3]").
+You may also use the "Svea: Delivered [1703]" setting directly.
+Then press the "update" button:

+![Deliver order] (https://github.com/sveawebpay/zencart-module/raw/develop/docs/image/deliver_order.PNG "Deliver order")

+The new order status will show up in the order status history along with a comment stating the Svea order id.
+The current order status will also show in the order list view.
+Note that a setting corresponding to the Auto Deliver setting will be converted to the "Svea: Delivered" status.

+### Cancel (close) invoice or payment plan order
+Use this if you wish to cancel a non-delivered invoice or payment plan order.

+![Cancel order] (https://github.com/sveawebpay/zencart-module/raw/develop/docs/image/close_order.PNG "Cancel order")

+### Credit invoice plan order
+Use this if you wish to credit a delivered invoice order in full.

+![Credit order] (https://github.com/sveawebpay/zencart-module/raw/develop/docs/image/credit_order.PNG "Credit order")

+Should you get an error message "WARNING: Credit invoice failed, status not changed.
+Error: The invoice to credit is not approved.", the invoice has not been approved by Svea.
+You may approve the invoice manually via the Svea administration interface.
+You may also turn on auto-approval of invoices, please contact your Svea integration manager to this effect.

+![Credit order] (https://github.com/sveawebpay/zencart-module/raw/develop/docs/image/credit_order_2.PNG "Credit order")

 ##Troubleshooting and recommendations
 Always check that you have set up your settings correctly before posting issues or contacting Svea support.
 Specifically, the following settings must all be in place for the payment modules to work correctly in the various countries: